 4801 South Minnehaha Park Drive, Minneapolis, MN 55417

 Besides the waterfall, there is a playground, wading pool and picnic table area that make Minnehaha Park a great family outing with small children.
-Keep your walk short.
+Keep your walk short and still enjoy iconic scenery.

 Parking: Pay Parking Lot.